macks22/gmu-dia2/dbaccess/README.md

    region abbreviations to region names; use this for translation
 4. Attempt to capture all region abbreviations in a region table, and constrain the region attribute using that
-5. Add another attribute for state, constrain that one, and allow both to be NULL (but not both?
+5. Add another attribute for state, constrain that one, and allow either to be NULL (but not both at the same time?
 Is that possible?)

 ### Geospatial Analysis